 - reduced wellbeing

 The best way to protect yourself and your employees from workplace hazards is to identify and manage them and take reasonable steps to prevent their potential to harm.
 In order to control workplace hazards and eliminate or reduce the risk, you should take the following steps:

 - identify the hazard by carrying out a workplace risk assessment

 - determine how employees might be at risk

 - record and review hazards at least annually, or earlier if something changes

-At RISE Services, we strive to ensure everyone including clients, employees, contractors, and stakeholders are safe while participating in our services.
+At CCS, we strive to ensure everyone including clients, employees, contractors, and stakeholders are safe while participating in our services.